 The design patterns from Domain-Driven Design are gradually entering the collective consciousness of software developers.
 But most of the information out there focuses on mechanistic implementation details of the patterns: how to make an Entity in [insert favourite programming language], how to use the Repository pattern with [insert hot new ORM], how to make immutable Value Objects in [insert legacy framework]...

 Applied individually, these patterns are useful, but are not giving you the full potential of Domain-Driven Design.

-This one day training has a different approach.
+This class has a different approach.
 We address technical concerns in implementing the DDD patterns, but the focus is on the underlying principles and heuristics for building great domain-centric object-oriented code.

 This workshop, aimed at programmers, is designed to give you immediate benefits when modelling and implementing the most important parts of your codebase.

 The workshop is programming-language agnostic.
 You are expected to have some experience working in an object-oriented language, and have some notions of object-oriented design patterns and principles.